 - Let others in your home know that you are talking privately for 50 minutes and that you need no interruptions.

 - Agree a back-up option – so if Zoom fails, VSee (my preferred option) or FaceTime or phone.
 There are advantages to phone therapy and many colleagues choose that way above video conferencing for the focus and ‘voice intimacy’ it brings.
 I have had some powerful sessions by phone.

 - Discuss cancellation/payment of fees due to Covid-19 illness (or indeed other illness).

 - Do let your therapist know if you can’t see or hear them – or if you are distracted by something.

 - Bear in mind that people can’t look into each other’s eyes – we can only look into the camera to convey that.

 - Remove other distractions, such as notifications that alert your device (messaging or otherwise) or unfinished work documents that are open and obvious, or even piles of washing needing to be sorted beside you.
 Ensure you can prioritise having a focussed conversation that is for you.

-- There may be some advantages of meeting me from your home to consider – maybe you can show me important photographs or possessions, or works of art that mean something to you.
-There may even be words that are too tricky to say out loud but can be written down and shown, or messaged through…..
+- There could be some advantages of meeting a therapist from your own space or home to consider – maybe you can show your therapist important photographs or possessions, or works of art that mean something to you.
+There may even be words that are too tricky to say out loud but can be written down and shown, or messaged through.